askemer/ASTR257_2021/python/test_assignment/README.md

 If you can’t do this problem, or would just like some more practice, we’ve compiled some tutorials below.

+To submit your assignment, do:

+1. Create a branch on this Repo (you should not fork it;  you have write access)
+2. Add a folder named after you (e.g. *profx*) under student_work/
+3. Add your code/notebook in there

+Thanks!

 # Basic Python for Astronomy

 There is a lab class at Amherst College that begins with an excellent set of Python tutorials: